Podcast: Play in new window | Download

 Tip #31.
 Don’t be afraid to name-drop.

 Tip #32.
-If readers can recognize any of the names, you will gain credibility and like-ability.
+You will gain credibility and likeability if readers can recognize any of the names.

 Tip #33.
 Put your name, title, and location at the end.